Unipotent classes of reductive groups

 • the Springer correspondence, attaching characters of the Weyl group or relative Weyl groups to each character of A(u).

-Another classification of unipotent elements was given by Bala-Carter.
-A standard parabolic subgroup 𝐏 of 𝐆 parameterised by a subset I⊂Π is distinguished if the linear form σ taking the value 2 for α∈ I and 0 for other simple roots satisfies 2n₀+semisimplerank(𝐆)=n₂, where náµ¢ is the number of roots in Ί where σ takes the value i.
-Given a distinguished parabolic 𝐏, there is a unique unipotent class which is dense in the unipotent radical of 𝐏. This class has the linear form described by the Dynkin-Richardson diagram equal to σ.
+Another classification of unipotent classes was given by Bala and Carter.
+A standard parabolic subgroup 𝐏 of 𝐆 associated to the subset I⊂Π of the simple roots is distinguished if the linear form σ taking the value 2 on α∈ I and 0 on other simple roots satisfies 2n₀+semisimplerank(𝐆)=n₂, where náµ¢ is the number of roots in Ί where σ takes the value i.
+Given a distinguished parabolic 𝐏, there is a unique unipotent class which is dense in the unipotent radical of 𝐏. For this class, the linear form described by the Dynkin-Richardson diagram is equal to σ.
 Such unipotent classes are called distinguished.
 The theorem of Bala-Carter says that every unipotent class is distinguished in the smallest Levi subgroup 𝐋 which contains it, and that such pairs of 𝐋 and the distinguished parabolic 𝐏 of 𝐋 taken up to 𝐆-conjugacy are in bijection with unipotent classes of 𝐆.

 Let $ℬ$ be the variety of all Borel subgroups and let $ℬᵀ$ be the subvariety of Borel subgroups containing the unipotent element u.
-Then $dim C_𝐆(u)=rank 𝐆 + 2 dim ℬ_u$ and in good characteristic this dimension can be computed from the Dynkin-Richardson diagram: the dimension of the class of u is the number of roots α such that $⟚σ,α⟩∉{0,1}$.
+Then $dim C_𝐆(u)=rank 𝐆 + 2 dim ℬ_u$ and in good characteristic this dimension can be computed from linear form σ associated to the Dynkin-Richardson diagram: the dimension of the class of u is the number of roots α such that $⟚σ,α⟩∉{0,1}$.

 We now describe the Springer correspondence.
 Indecomposable locally constant $𝐆$-equivariant sheaves on a unipotent class $C$, called local systems, are parameterised by irreducible characters of $A(u)$ for u∈ C. The ordinary Springer correspondence is a bijection between irreducible characters of the Weyl group and a large subset of the local systems containing all trivial local systems (those parameterised by the trivial character of $A(u)$ for each $u$).
-More generally, the generalised Springer correspondence associates to each local system a (unique up to $𝐆$-conjugacy) cuspidal pair of a Levi subgroup $𝐋$ of $𝐆$ and a cuspidal local system on an unipotent class of $𝐋$, such that the set of local systems associated to a given cuspidal pair is parameterised by the characters of the relative Weyl group $W_𝐆 (𝐋):=N_𝐆 (𝐋)/𝐋$.
-There are only few cuspidal pairs (at most one in each dimension for classical groups).
+More generally, the generalised Springer correspondence associates to each local system a (unique up to $𝐆$-conjugacy) cuspidal datum, a Levi subgroup $𝐋$ of $𝐆$ and a cuspidal local system on an unipotent class of $𝐋$, and a character of the relative Weyl group $W_𝐆 (𝐋):=N_𝐆 (𝐋)/𝐋$.
+There are only few cuspidal local systems (at most one in each dimension for classical groups).
+The ordinary Springer correspondence is the special case where $𝐋$ is a maximal torus, the cuspidal local system the trivial system of the identity element, and $W_𝐆 (𝐋)=W$, the Weyl group.

 Lusztig and Shoji have given an algorithm to compute the matrix $P_{ψ,χ}$, which is implemented in Chevie.
 The relation to characters of $𝐆(𝔜_q)$, considering for simplicity the ordinary Springer correspondence, is that the restriction to the unipotent elements of the almost character $R_χ$ is equal to $q^{bᵪ} Xᵪ$, where $bᵪ$ is $dim ℬᵀ$ for an element u of the class C such that the support of χ is $C̄$.
 The restrictions of the Deligne-Lusztig characters $R_w$ for w∈ W on the unipotents are called the Green functions and can also be computed by Chevie.
 The values of all unipotent characters on unipotent elements can also be computed in principle by applying Lusztig's Fourier transform matrix (see the section on the Fourier matrix) but there is a difficulty in that the $Xᵪ$ must first be multiplied by some roots of unity which are not known in all cases (and when known may depend on the congruence class of $q$ modulo some small primes).